RSpeekenbrink/tabletop-games/docs/adding-a-game.md

 ### React UI

-Standard React + CSS.
-The platform's UI is plain 2D — no 3D scaffolding is wired in.
-The `react-three-fiber` / `three` deps are not installed;
-if your game wants a 3D scene, add them to `packages/client/package.json` and mount a `<Canvas>` inside your `GameComponent`.
+Standard React + CSS for a 2D game.
+For a 3D scene, `three`, `@react-three/fiber` and `@react-three/drei` are installed — mount a `<Canvas>` inside your `GameComponent` (lazy-load it with `React.lazy` so three.js stays out of the lobby bundle).
+Secret Hitler's `scene/` folder is a worked example: sprite-sheet textures, `.obj` meshes, a camera-glued hand, and tappable 3D pieces that dispatch the same actions the server already expects.

 The expected layout is a top header + content sections + a sticky-bottom action panel on mobile.
 The Secret Hitler module